Vietnamese Rare Beef in Lime Juice Salad (Bò Tái Chanh)

 We also experimented with marinating the raw beef slices in lime juice first, and then briefly sautéing them.
 However, the texture of beef cooked in this way is completely different from that of rare beef cured in lime juice.
 Thus, I don’t recommend this method.
 The result is much inferior to the searing method above.

-Related: check out other Vietnamese beef recipes here.
+Related: check out my other Vietnamese beef recipes here.

 a plate of Vietnamese rare beef in lime juice (bo tai chanh).